IndexSeek/iceberg-docker-demo/README.md

 just setup
 ```

-This will install Python dependencies, start all Docker services, and automatically initialize the Iceberg catalog.
+This will install Python dependencies, start all Docker services, initialize the
+Iceberg catalog, load sample NYC taxi data, and start the Marimo notebook server.

 ## Commands